 READ MORE: The Fatherly Guide to Sleep

 Graco DuetSoothe Swing & Rocker

-If you’re thinking, “Seen one swing, seen ‘em all,” well, in some sense you’re right, which is precisely why this one — with a few small but key differentiating features — was The NightLight’s top pick.
-It’s safe for kids up to 30 pounds (most others cut off at 25) and has 6 rocking speeds plus 2 separate vibrating strengths for the seat.
+If you’re thinking, “Seen one baby swing, seen ‘em all,” well, in some sense you’re right, which is precisely why this one — with a few small but key differentiating features — was The NightLight’s top pick.
+It’s safe for kids up to 30 pounds (most others cut off at 25) and has six rocking speeds plus two separate vibrating strengths for the seat.
 Most uniquely, the seat is detachable and can function as a standalone bouncer you can use in any room.

 Fisher-Price My Little Snugapuppy Cradle ‘n Swing

 BabyGearLab’s “Editors’ Choice” and The NightLight’s runner-up rocks back-and-forth and side-to-side, giving your kid options and a wider variety of future dance moves.
-Speaking of options, it can either soothe or entertain thanks to 6 speeds, plush, adjustable reclining seat, mirror mobile, and 18 songs and nature sounds.
+Speaking of options, it can either soothe or entertain thanks to six speeds, plush, adjustable reclining seat, mirror mobile, and 18 songs and nature sounds.
 And it uses A/C power rather than batteries so you can set it and forget it.
-The swing, not your kid.

 BabyBjörn Bouncer Balance Soft